Welcome to the AICOR Institute for Artificial Intelligence!

 As a research institute, we conduct basic scientific research in the field of cognition-enabled robotics for everyday activities.

 As part of the Faculty of Computer Science, we have a project-based teaching approach.
-Our hands-on projects in teaching include SuTuRoProjekt: SUTURO - sudo tidy-up-my-room, IntEL4CoRo and the annual EASE Fall School.
+Our hands-on projects in teaching include SUTURO, IntEL4CoRo and the annual EASE Fall School.

 AICOR is a member of the Center for Computing and Communication Technologies (TZI) as well as the high-profile area Minds, Media and Machines (MMM) at the University of Bremen.